61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Add storage… under your cabinets!

-This is, admittedly, a pricey RV hack (unless you know someone handy!) but if you feel like splurging these under cabinet drawers can add a ton of space into your camper kitchen.
+This is, admittedly, a pricey RV hack (unless you know someone handy!) but if you feel like splurging these under cabinet drawers can be handy for easy access to coffee bags, k cups and other things that normally take up counter space.

 There are a couple of different options, but this one had RV specific reviews that sounded awesome!